Is Combing Your Hair Too Much a Bad Thing?

 Scalp Issues

-- Redness and sensitivity.
+- Erythema and tenderness.

 Hair Type and Combing Frequency